 -

-- The BC SPCA Animal Helpline is created, providing a centralized response for complaints about animal cruelty, injured wildlife and other SPCA queries across B.C.
+- The BC SPCA Animal Helpline was created, providing a centralized response for complaints about animal cruelty, injured wildlife and other SPCA queries across B.C.

 2008